Samuel Rowlands

 Samuel Rowlands (c.
-1573–1630) was an English author of pamphlets in prose and verse which reflect the follies and humours of lower middle-class life in his day.
+1573–1630) was an English writer of pamphlets in prose and verse which reflect the follies and humours of lower middle-class life in his day.
 He seems to have had no literary reputation at the time, but his work throws much light on the development of popular literature and social life in London, where he spent his life.
 His contact with the middle and lower classes of society included working in 1600–1615 for William White, and then George Loftus, booksellers, who published Rowlands's pamphlets in this time.